Question: What is the average fine for no seat belt in California?

-You did not mention which portion of the California Vehicle Code you were cited under but a seat belt infraction usually falls under VC section 27315.
-Likely you were cited for driving without a seat belt under 27315(d)(e) of the Vehicle Code which states the mandatory use of safety belts is required.
+Answer: You did not mention which portion of the California Vehicle Code you were cited under, but a seat belt infraction usually falls under VC section 27315.
+You were likely cited for driving without a seat belt under 27315(d)(e) of the Vehicle Code which states the mandatory use of safety belts is required.
 Subsection h of this part of the California Vehicle Code states:

 (h) Any violation of subdivision (d), (e), or (f) is an infraction punishable by a fine of not more than twenty dollars ($20) for a first offense, and a fine of not more than fifty dollars ($50) for each subsequent offense.
 In lieu of the fine and any penalty assessment or court costs, the court may order that a person convicted of a first offense attend a school for traffic violators or any other court-approved program in which the proper use of safety belts is demonstrated.

 The fine listed for a ticket for the 27315 offense on the CA Uniform bail schedule is $76.00.
 This is for a first offense so as you can tell, the $20 penalty grows a bit when you add on court costs, county fees, etc.

 If this is your first offense for a seat belt offense, you may see if you are allowed to take a traffic school class instead paying the fine, assessment and court costs.

 Since January 1, 2004 the cost of a seat belt ticket has more than tripled, now costly generally from $76 to $89 for a first offense, depending upon the county.
 Legislation (AB 1625) from this time period allowed penalty assessments and court costs to be added on top of a base fine.
 In essence since 2004, what previously cost $22.50 on a first offense will now run more than three times that amount.
 Drivers will also face penalties if passengers are not safely buckled, as you learned from the police officer.